goruck/nilm/README.md

 I used the following metrics to evaluate the model’s performance.
 You can view the code that calculates these metrics [here](./ml/nilm_metric.py).

-* Mean absolute error ($MAE$), which evaluates the absolute difference between the prediction and the and the ground truth at every time point and calculates the mean value, as defined by the equation below.
+* Mean absolute error ($MAE$), which evaluates the absolute difference between the prediction and the ground truth power at every time point and calculates the mean value, as defined by the equation below.

 $$MAE = \frac{1}{N}\sum_{i=1}^{N}|\hat{x_i}-x_i|\tag{2}$$